zestsoftware/zest.social/README.txt

 probably just because it is so easy to generate the javascript with the services we choose, and register this as a viewlet.
-We did that for our own `Zest Software`_ site and a client wanted the same, but then with s checkbox per page to turn it on or off.
+We did that for our own `Zest Software`_ site and a client wanted the same, but then with a checkbox per page to turn it on or off.

 Features